softmg/test/README.md

 2. Output comments on page
 3. Override service FOS\CommentBundle\Entity\CommentManager.php
-(method findCommentsByThread) to pagination by root comments (with depth = 0)
+(method findCommentsByThread) to pagination by root comments (with depth = 0) For test purpose you can use $_GET parameter in your service

-4. Override part of fos comments.js (part of used code for example)
+4. Override part of fos comments.js (part of used code for example) in your custom js file

 ```js
 FOS_COMMENT.thread_container.on('click',